drupal-switzerland/drupalmountaincamp_ch/README.md

 ## Installing custom modules from Github repository

-First edit the `repositories` section of the `composer.json` file and add the following:
+First, the module repository should be registered as package in the `composer.json` as the following:

 ```
+    "repositories": [
         {
-            "type":"package",
+            "type": "package",
             "package": {
                 "name": "drupal/{MODULE_NAME}",
                 "version": "8.1.0-dev",